FlowFuse/website/src/blog/2023/09/modernize-your-legacy-industrial-data.md

     - community
 ---

-In today's rapidly evolving industrial landscape, the ability to collect, analyse, and act upon data is more critical than ever.
-The Industrial Internet of Things (IIoT) has ushered in a new era of connectivity and automation, but what about the wealth of data locked away in legacy industrial protocols like Modbus?
-How can we unlock and make sense of this valuable information in _any_ data, e.g. serial comms with no protocol, Siemens S7, Omron Fins, Mitsubishi MC-Protocol, or Allen Bradley DF1, etc. in the IIoT era?
-That's where tools like Node-RED and `node-red-contrib-buffer-parser` come into play.
+Industrial systems generate valuable data, but legacy protocols like Modbus or non-IIoT standards often make it hard to use.
+Bridging this gap is essential to connect traditional systems with the modern Industrial Internet of Things (IIoT).

+Whether it’s Modbus registers, serial communication without a protocol, or standards like Siemens S7 and Mitsubishi MC-Protocol, the challenge lies in making sense of this raw information.
+With tools like Node-RED and the node-red-contrib-buffer-parser, you can turn complex, outdated data streams into usable formats that power IIoT innovation.

 <!--more-->